dotnet/performance/src/benchmarks/gc/README.md

 You will need at least version 3.7 of Python.

-WARNING: Python 3.8.0+ is known to cause issues while setting up, so make sure you use a 3.7 flavor.
+WARNING: Python 3.8.0+ is known to cause issues while setting up and running, so make sure you use a 3.7 flavor.

 On Windows, just go to https://www.python.org/downloads/ and run the installer.
-For CPU Samples Analysis, it is required to have the 64-bit version.
+For CPU Samples Analysis, it is required to have the 64-bit version, since the 32-bit version is known to cause an Out of Memory exception under certain scenarios.
 If you're not planning to use this functionality, any version works but 64-bit is still highly recommended.

 On other systems, it’s better to use your system’s package manager.